Vegan Goulash (American Style)

 - Add the pasta, give a good stir, and cook until pasta is tender, stirring frequently so the pasta doesn’t stick to the bottom of the pan.

-- Once done, taste for flavor, let cool a few minutes and enjoy!
+- Once done, taste for flavor, and let cool for a few minutes, as shown below.

 How To Store Leftovers

 Leftovers store well and are freezer-friendly too!

 - Refrigerator: Store in covered containers for up to 4 – 5 days.

 - Freezer: For longer storage, keep in airtight freezer safe containers for up to 2 – 3 months.

 - Reheat: Warm on the stovetop over low heat, adding a little water for moisture until warmed through.
 Or microwave using 30 second intervals, stirring between each interval, until warmed through.